Irwin-Calmag/Walmart-Sales-Analysis/README.md

 ### INSIGHTS DEEP DIVE
 #### Sales Trends and Growth Rates:
-...ACTUAL NUMBERS, ACTUAL GROWTH RATES, THE MONTHS AND THE PRODUCTS THAT DO WELL OR BADLY AND  BE MORE SPECIFIC
 - The company sales showed a seasonal trend where the sales exhibits a noticable spike in December, December 2010 (288.76M) and December 2011 (288.08M) following normal holiday seasonality patterns, driven by increased consumer spending, while the month of January registered the least sales, January 2011 (163.70M) and January 2012 (168.89M) mostly due to consumers cut back on spending after overspending during the holidays.